Before I begin; I was sent this book by Suzanne Stengl to give my honest review.

 Publisher: Mya & Angus

-*As always I will try and prevent any spoilers*
+Before I begin, as always I will try and limit any spoilers and be very vague in my descriptions.